zachborboa/util/README.md

 ### Google Calendar Workflow

-Gives you more control over your events in Google Calendar.
+Allows one to keep a list of things to do, prioritize that list, and execute on it in Google Calendar.

 ### Google Docs Fixes